Spatial discretization

 The connectivity of neighboring grid cells is still trivially found by fundamental strides along the data rows/columns, which allows extending the efficiency of patch-based AMR to complex geometries.

-Figure Fig. 3 shows an example of patch-based grid refinement for a complex surface.
+Fig. 3 shows an example of patch-based grid refinement for a complex surface.

-Since EBs are directly intersected by the geometry, pathological cases can arise where a Cartesian grid cell consists of multiple volumes.
+Since EBs are directly intersected by the geometry, pathological cases can arise where coarsening of a grid cell leads to a coarser cell consisting of multiple volumes.
 One can easily envision this case by intersecting a thin body with a Cartesian grid, as shown in Fig. 4.
 This figure shows a thin body which is intersected by a Cartesian grid, and this grid is then coarsened.
 At the coarsened level, one of the grid cells has two cell fragments on opposite sides of the body.
-Such multi-valued cells (a.k.a multi-cells) are fundamentally important for EB applications.
+Such multi-valued cells (a.k.a multi-cells) are fundamentally important for EB applications when coarsening is involved.
 Note that there is no fundamental difference between single-cut and multi-cut grid cells.
 This distinction exists primarily due to the fact that if all grid cells were single-cut cells the entire EB data structure would fit in a Cartesian grid block (say, of \(N_x \times N_y \times N_z\) grid cells).
-Because of multi-cells, EB data structures are not purely Cartesian.
-Data structures need to live on more complex graphs that describe support multi-cells and, furthermore, describe the cell connectivity.
-Without multi-cells it would be impossible to describe most complex geometries.
-It would also be extremely difficult to obtain performant geometric multigrid methods (which rely on this type of coarsening).
+However, because of multi-cells, EB data structures are not purely Cartesian.
+Data structures need to live on more complex graphs that describe the multi-cells and, furthermore, describe the cell connectivity between cut-cell volumes.
+Without multi-cells it would be impossible to describe most complex geometries, and it is extremely difficult to obtain performant geometric multigrid methods which instrinsically rely on this type of coarsening.

 Geometry representation

-uses (approximations to) signed distance functions (SDFs) for describing geometries.
+chombo-discharge uses (approximations to) signed distance functions (SDFs) for describing geometries.

 Signed distance fields are functions \(f: \mathbb{R}^3\rightarrow \mathbb{R}\) that describe the distance from the object.

-These functions are also implicit functions, i.e. \(f\left(\mathbf{x}\right)=0\) describes the surface of the object, \(f\left(\mathbf{x}\right) > 0\) decribes a point inside the object and \(f\left(\mathbf{x}\right) < 0\) describes a point outside the object.
+These functions are also implicit functions, i.e., \(f\left(\mathbf{x}\right)=0\) describes the surface of the object, \(f\left(\mathbf{x}\right) > 0\) decribes a point inside the object and \(f\left(\mathbf{x}\right) < 0\) describes a point outside the object.

-Many EB applications only use the implicit function formulation, but chombo-discharge
+Many EB applications only use the implicit function formulation, but chombo-discharge requires (an approximation to) the signed distance field for the following reasons:

 There are two reasons for this: